 Liquidators appointed to office supplies company Spicers Ireland

-High Court hears company is part of a UK-based group which has entered administration
+Company is part of a UK-based group in administration, High Court hears

-The High Court has appointed joint provisional liquidators to a Dublin-based office supplies wholesaler employing more than 40 people
+All other options were considered, including entering examinership, the court was told.
+Photograph: Chris Maddaloni/Collins

 The High Court has appointed joint provisional liquidators to a Dublin-based office supplies wholesaler employing more than 40 people.